 Dr. Mele is an Active Member of the American Society of Bariatric Plastic Surgery, Board Certified Plastic Surgeons dedicated to reshaping bodies after massive weight loss.

 Dr. Joseph Mele has extensive experience helping patients after successful weight loss.
 Whether after Bariatric Surgery, or due to changes in diet and exercise, massive weight loss often leads to massive skin laxity.
 Dr. Mele prides himself on helping his patients look and feel better in their skin.
 Contact San Francisco Brachioplasty Specialist, Dr. Joseph Mele, in Walnut Creek, California, to learn more about the possibilities of an Arm Lift.

 As a Board Certified Plastic Surgeon, and an active member of the American Society of Bariatric Plastic Surgeons, Dr. Mele is a post weight loss and Post-Bariatric Plastic Surgery expert.
 His extensive training, numerous prestigious Plastic Surgery society memberships and Board Certifications, all demonstrate his commitment to superior outcomes and patient safety, and make him uniquely qualified to shape your post weight loss body.

 Schedule Your Personalized Brachioplasty Consultation

-If you are interested in or have questions about any of our Arm Lift procedures, Dr. Joseph A. Mele is the Board Certified Plastic Surgeon with the knowledge and experience necessary to help determine which procedure is best for you.
-Call our SF Bay Area Plastic Surgery Office at (925) 943-6353, or fill out our online contact form to schedule a personal consultation at our office in Walnut Creek, California, and obtain the trim, attractive arms you deserve.
+If you are interested in or have questions about any of our Arm Lift procedures, Dr. Mele is the Board Certified Plastic Surgeon with the knowledge and experience necessary to help determine which procedure is best for you.
+Call our practice at (925) 943-6353, or fill out our online contact form to schedule a personal consultation, and obtain the trim, attractive arms you deserve.